Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Data Application

 We use the estimated GMT ratios reported in the literature, which are summarized in Table \ref{tab:GMT-ratios} for each trial.
 For the Sanofi trials, we consider the GMT ratios for naive and non-naive participants separately.

 Since multiple strains circulated in each trial, computing $s_v$ for a single strain is insufficient.
 Instead, we compute the weighted average neutralization titer against all circulating strains.
 The weights for each strain are subject-specific.
-Specifically, the weight for strain $v$ and subject $i$ is denoted by $\pi_{v, i}$ and equals the proportion of the circulating strains that is strain $v$ for individual $i$, averaged over the follow-up period for individual $i$\footnote{Suppose that there are only two strains $v_1$ and $v_2$, and patient $i$ is followed for three days where $30\%$, $40\%$, and $50\%$ of the infections were due to strain $v_1$ on day 1, 2, and 3, respectively.
-Then $\pi_{v_1, i} = \frac{1}{3} \left( 0.3 + 0.4 + 0.45 \right)$.}.
-These averaged proportions were obtained from GISAID for all subjects in the vaccine trials \parencite{gisaid_variants,shu2017gisaid}.
+Specifically, the weight for strain $v$ and subject $i$ is denoted by $\pi_{v, i}$ and equals the proportion of the circulating strains that is strain $v$ for individual $i$, averaged over the follow-up period for individual $i$\footnote{Suppose that there are only two strains $v_1$ and $v_2$, and participant $i$ is followed for 3 days where $30\%$, $40\%$, and $50\%$ of the COVID-19 cases were due to strain $v_1$ on day 1, 2, and 3, respectively.
+Then $\pi_{v_1, i} = \frac{1}{3} \left( 0.3 + 0.4 + 0.5 \right)$.}.
+These averaged proportions were obtained using circulating SARS-CoV-2 strain empirical frequencies from GISAID (using sequences from a subject's local geography) for all subjects in the vaccine trials \parencite{gisaid_variants,shu2017gisaid}.
 The adjusted neutralization titer $\tilde{s}_i$ can then be expressed as:

 Thus, for each individual $i$, the adjustment factor $\sum_{v} \frac{\pi_{v, i}}{c_v}$ is computed and multiplied by the original titer $s_{\text{ref}, i}$ to obtain $\tilde{s}_i$, the titer adjusted to the circulating strains.